 His design work has been covered in an array of online and print publications including Computer Arts, Net Magazine, Smashing Magazine, Helvetica Awards, Fiber Arts, Portland Monthly, Willamette Week, et al.

-Erin has written professionally for a variety of online publications, including AIGA, Boing Boing, and Digital Trends.
+Erin has written professionally for a variety of online publications, including AIGA, A List Apart, Boing Boing, and Digital Trends.
 He has also held various editorial positions during his career.
 A selection of his published work can be seen on his personal site.
 Erin writes about the field of design, design criticism, and loves interviewing individuals in the design and technology space.

 He has held adjunct faculty positions at the Art Institute of Portland where he taught graphic and web design.
 He has conducted workshops and written curriculum for several traditional and non-traditional educational platforms.
+He is currently working with Clark College’s Digital Media Arts unit teaching professional practices classes to new designers.